 If you’re moving to London or planning a visit, here are some ways to find short or long term female only accommodation to suit your needs.

-Search for female only hostels
+Search for female only hostels in London

 Many hostel providers have recognised the need for female only options, and London has a good selection of hostel accommodation which is strictly girls only.
 For example, there are no men allowed at St Christopher’s at The Oasis, or Park House Hostel.
 Many other hostels have started to incorporate female only dorm rooms, to appeal to more travellers.